 The venue of the Annual Meetings of the Working Group shall be at the discretion of the SAI which has been chosen as the host of these meetings.

 The host SAI, in coordination with the WGITA Chair and Secretariat, shall ensure that the preparations and organization of these meetings facilitate the achievement of the meetings’ objectives.
+This should include the distribution among the members of all the documentation related to the agenda items to be discussed during the meeting.

 Minutes of Meeting